EQemccudden/EQemccudden/README.md

 - 👋 Hi, I’m @EQemccudden
-- 👀 I’m interested in all things cloud and kubernetes
+- 👀 I’m interested in all things cloud and Kubernetes
 - 🌱 I’m currently learning terraform and k8 cloud development kit

 <!---